akumria/puppet-postgresql/README.md

 Create a database
 -----------------

-This creates a database and adds in a dependancy relationship to the user
+This creates a database and adds a dependancy relationship to the user

 	pg_database {'pgdb':
 		ensure   => present,